 One can choose from a variety of patterns when purchasing a motorcycle bandana, including skull prints, camouflage prints, tie-dye effects, paisley textures, or tie-dyed effects.
 A rider may choose to match his helmet’s design with his choice in a pattern or go with an entirely different combination that reflects both his personality and personal style.
 In any case, the most important thing is choosing a style that fits one’s needs and lifestyle.

-Most motorcycle bandanas come in black, white, or red colors.
+Most bandanas for motorcycle riding come in black, white, or red colors.
 However, some manufacturers sell more colorful versions such as blues, greens, yellows, and oranges that reflect a biker’s preference for style or safety while riding on two wheels.

 Why Wear A Bandana?

 A bandana is a square piece of cloth that measures about twenty inches by twenty-two inches.
 They are made up of various materials which can include cotton, flannel, or silk.
-Bandanas are not only worn around one’s neck but also used to wipe the sweat from one’s face, cover the nose and mouth in dusty conditions, keep long hair out of one face, protect one’s head in cold weather or sunburn in hot climates
+While riding a motorcycle, bandanas are not only worn around one’s neck but also used to wipe the sweat from one’s face, cover the nose and mouth in dusty conditions, and keep long hair out of one face.
+Also, such cloth head ware protects one’s head in cold weather keeping the head warm or from sunburn in hot climates.

 Motorcycle helmets are great at protecting the skull from injuries or death that could be caused by flying debris or an accident, but wearing a motorcycle bandana is another way to protect one’s head during the course of a ride.
 While it may not provide as much safety as a motorcycle helmet, wearing a bandana is better than not having anything around one’s neck when riding on two wheels.